 - Electronic Access Control Systems.
 This type can be used to secure different access points in the property.
 To be allowed entry, the individual must present a card, a key fob, a chip, or a smartphone with the correct credentials to a reader.
 They could also key in a password using a keypad.
 A reader is the device that electronically reads the credentials presented.
 If the credentials check out, the reader will send a signal, unlocking the door.
 Card access systems are the most common type of electronic control system.

-Electronic access systems can be standalone (used for single or a small number of access points like a door access control system) or IP Networked (wired and connected to a host system and more efficient for tracking, auditing, and user management like a whole office access control system).
+Electronic access systems can be standalone (used for single or a small number of access points like an electronic door access control system) or IP Networked (wired and connected to a host system and more efficient for tracking, auditing, and user management like a whole office access control system).

 - Biometric Access Control Systems.
 Biometric security solutions read a person’s unique physiological feature in order to verify their identity.
 The scanner can read the features of a person’s face, fingerprint, retina, etc. The system then matches these features using AI and machine learning to confirm whether or not to give access to an entry point.
 Biometric access is said to be the future of commercial access control systems although a lot of businesses are investing heavily on it.

-- Building Access Control Systems.
-Physical access barriers are still, arguably, the best access control system especially for heavy traffic or vulnerable areas.
+- Physical access barriers are still, arguably, the best access control system especially for heavy traffic or vulnerable areas.
 This access control system can include sensor barriers, turnstiles, security revolving doors, speed gates, security interlocks, etc. Parking access control systems are an example of this.

 - Keyscan Access Control Systems.
 This new innovation is designed to make access control as easy as possible.
 It identifies all the individuals moving within a controlled area in the facility.
 It authenticates each individual’s identity, sends the data to the software, and compares the permissions or accesses assigned to that person.
 It also grants or denies access based on an individual’s credentials.
 The best part about the keyscan system is that it can lock down a facility, if necessary, and can be hooked up with other security solutions including motion detectors, panic buttons, etc.